FAQ – frequently asked questions

 .
 Check out this page

-No – but I've been to a good majority of them (about four fifths of them so far).
+No – but I've been to a good majority of them (about nine tenths of them so far).
 See my mission statement

 !
 The length of the relevant chapter is an indication: if it's long and detailed, structured into subsections, including descriptions of emotional impressions, then of course this is based on first-hand experience gathered on-site (I usually say when exactly I've been to a place too – though not necessarily always).
 If, however, the text is just a short stub, then I've either not been there yet, or I have but haven't yet found the time to write a full entry.